Axie Infinity

-Axie Infinity is a non-fungible token-based online video game developed by Vietnamese studio Sky Mavis, known for its in-game economy which uses Ethereum-based cryptocurrencies.
-It has been called 'a pyramid scheme that relies on cheap labor from countries like the Philippines to fuel its growth.'
+Axie Infinity is a blockchain game developed by Vietnamese studio Sky Mavis in 2018, known for its in-game economy which uses Ethereum-based cryptocurrencies.
+It has been called "a pyramid scheme that relies on cheap labor from countries like the Philippines to fuel its growth."

-Players of Axie Infinity collect and mint NFTs which represent axolotl-inspired digital pets known as Axies.
+Players collect and mint non-fungible tokens (NFTs) which represent axolotl-inspired digital pets known as Axies.
 These creatures can be bred and battled with each other within the game.
 Sky Mavis charges a 4.25% fee to players when they trade Axies on its marketplace.

-In September 2021, most Axie Infinity players were from the Philippines.